Analytic solutions for the Bianchi I universe coupled to several barotropic perfect fluids: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the Basque Government Grant \mbox{IT1628-22}, and by the Grant PID2021-123226NB-I00 (funded by MCIN/AEI/10.13039/501100011033 and by “ERDF A way of making Europe”).
-SFU is funded by an FPU fellowship of the Spanish Ministry of Universities.
+This work is supported by the Basque Government Grant No.~\mbox{IT1628-22}, and by the Grant No.~PID2021-123226NB-I00 (funded by MCIN/AEI/10.13039/501100011033 and by “ERDF A way of making Europe”).
+S.F.U. is funded by an FPU fellowship of the Spanish Ministry of Universities.